At the Crescent Practice, the Clinical Psychologists offer the following Psychological Services:

 - Difficulties in managing emotions

-The approach offered is driven by the development of an individual formulation of your needs.
-Together we will explore your needs and develop a sense of how they have emerged and what is maintaining any difficulties, and use this to direct the therapeutic approach.
+The approach offered will be driven by the development of an individual formulation of your needs.
+The Psychologist will explore your needs with you and together you will develop a sense of how they have emerged and what is maintaining any difficulties.
+This will be used to direct the therapeutic approach.

 Information for clients

 Clinical Psychologists have completed Doctoral level qualifications that include specific training in assessment, formulation and delivery of therapy and supervised clinical placements within the National Health Service.
-Practitioner Psychologist (Clinical) is a protected title and all Clinical Psychologists must be registered with the Health and Care Professions Council (HCPC) as a licence to practice.
+Practitioner Psychologist is a protected title and all Psychologists must be registered with the Health and Care Professions Council (HCPC).
 The British Psychological Society sets out clinical and ethical guidelines for practice.

 How do I know that the information that I share will be confidential?

 All the information that you share will remain confidential under the ethical and clinical codes of practice outlined by the British Psychological Society.
 The limits to confidentiality are if you share information that suggests that you or someone else are at risk.
 In these circumstances we would discuss with you the information sharing that was required to support you to access help appropriately.
 You may wish to share information with your GP or another Health Professional or Education provider and this can be discussed.
-Specialist reports can be provided on request.
+Each Psychologist has their own Privacy Notice which they will share with you.

 Referrals can be privately funded or funded through Healthcare Insurance where available.
-I am a registered Healthcare provider with AXA PPP, Aviva, and Simply Health.
-Please contact your provider to enquire whether psychological services are covered by your policy and please provide your policy number.
+The Psychologists are registered with various Healthcare providers including AXA PPP, Aviva, BUPA, Cigna, WPA and Simply Health.
+Please do discuss this with the Psychologist and they will ask you to provide your policy number once you have contacted your provider to enquire whether psychological services are covered by your policy.
 If you have health insurance with an alternative company do please contact to discuss.

 Links and Resources